gustavogmoraes/Feudalism/README.md

 Ruffle is included via npm as a dependency (`@ruffle-rs/ruffle`) and copied locally for offline play.
 Ruffle is licensed under MIT/Apache-2.0.
 See the Ruffle project at <https://ruffle.rs>.

-This repository’s own content is MIT licensed.
+This repository's own content (scripts, config, documentation) is MIT licensed.
 See LICENSE.
+The game itself (Feudalism.swf) is © VitalyZ and is hosted here for preservation and non-commercial use.

 ### Why no Flash Player EXE?